-Transition Fidalgo & Friends is a 501(c)(3), non-profit, all-volunteer organization.
+Transition Fidalgo is a 501(c)(3), non-profit, all-volunteer organization.

-Click here for a glimpse of our history.
+Check out a glimpse of our history.
 There you can also see our annual list of events and accomplishments.

 We are connected to Transition U.S., a national organization of grassroots community initiatives that build community resilience in the face of such challenges as peak oil, climate change, and the economic crisis.
 We also recommend Transition Network .

 We sponsor events to help Fidalgo Island and the surrounding area become a resilient, close-knit, and caring community, able to sustain itself and thrive.
 We focus on creating opportunities to help move our community toward a positive, low-carbon future.

 Locally, we work with Chuckanut Transition, Transition Whatcom, Transition Lopez, Local 2020 (Port Townsend) and others to empower life beyond fossil fuels in the Pacific Northwest.

 Bud Anderson, President

 Warren Carr, Treasurer

 Bud Anderson, Board President, grew up in Bellevue and went to Washington State University where he graduated with BS and MS degrees in Electrical Engineering.
 Go Cougs!
 He went to work at the Shell Refinery in Anacortes as an electrical engineer and stayed there until retirement 44 years later.
 Currently, he operates an electrical contracting company and is extensively involved in building remodeling.

 Roger Fuller, Board Secretary, is a habitat ecologist who coordinates a natural resource restoration and stewardship program, and studies how ecosystems respond to climate change and restoration.
 He is particularly fascinated by estuaries and forests.
 He works at the Padilla Bay National Estuarine Research Reserve and is an Adjunct Professor at Western Washington University.
 He is also a member of the Skagit Climate Science Consortium.